(Requires v10.7 release or higher with CoPilot FleetPortal enabled)

 Adding Site-Specific Details

-Upon approach to the Site’s gate, CoPilot can also provide the driver with a short pop up message that is specific to that particular Site and gate—perhaps things like parking information or details about the delivery location itself, including warnings about hazards (overhangs, etc.).
+Upon approach to the Site’s gate, CoPilot can provide the driver with a short pop up message that is specific to that particular Site and gate—perhaps things like parking information or details about the delivery location itself, including warnings about hazards (overhangs, etc.).
 Messages are shown on the CoPilot screen and spoken upon approach to the Site’s gate.
-These Site notes are written and stored in ALK Content Tools when each gate is created within a Site.
+These Site notes are entered and stored in Content Tools when each gate is created within a Site.

 NOTE: User created content is private and is not shared outside of your account.

-A hospital site created in ALK Content Tools
+A hospital site created in Content Tools

 The hospital site in CoPilot